sramyar/seattle-mining/README.md

 There is a jupyter notebook that contains the code for data analysis.

 # Results
-The findings are posted on this article in medium.
+The findings are posted on this [article](https://medium.com/@sepehr.ramyar/seattle-rediscovered-88352cb7a157) in medium.

 # Acknowledgments
 Credits must be given to StacOverflow for the data.
 Also thanks to Udacity for the introducing the concepts.
-Clustering method was introduced in this article: (https://medium.com/@MSalnikov/text-clustering-with-k-means-and-tf-idf-f099bcf95183)
+Clustering method was introduced in this [article](https://medium.com/@MSalnikov/text-clustering-with-k-means-and-tf-idf-f099bcf95183)